How often should you wash towels

-Basically, we advise you to always keep to the washing recommendations on the towel labels.
-Only in this way you will have long-term enjoyment of the bright colors and the material towels.
+Basically, we advise you to always keep the washing recommendations on the towel labels.
+Only in this way, you will have the long-term enjoyment of the bright colors and the material towels.
 You should also not forget to wash the towels before first use.

 For particularly intense color dyes are often used at a temperature from 50 degrees retain their color but once you wash it colder, rub off.
-So if you accidentally wash your laundry hand warm or cold, they can fix it with a normal 50 or 60 degree wash cycle again.
-You should also make sure that you never wash colored clothes with other starched laundry, which then leads to discoloration namely guaranteed.
+So if you accidentally wash your laundry hand warm or cold, they can fix it with a normal 50 or 60-degree wash cycle again.
+You should also make sure that you never wash colored clothes with another starched laundry, which then leads to discoloration namely guaranteed.